-It has been concluded that the Trafford Council Civic Quarter Area Action Plan will not cause any Likely Significant Effects on any European designated sites, either alone or in combination with other plans and projects.
+It has been concluded that the Trafford Council Civic Quarter Area Action Plan will not cause any Likely Significant Effects on any designated sites within the national site network, either alone or in combination with other plans and projects.

 The operation of Policy CQ4 will protect and enhance the natural environment.